bwsw/sj-platform/SJDocs/source/Tutorial.rst

 The provider and the service of Elasticsearch type are required by the Elasticsearch output streams to put the result into the Elasticsearch data storage.

-As a result, the following infrastructure is to be created:
+As a result, we have the following infrastructure to be created:

 - Providers of Apache Zookeeper and Elasticsearch types;
 - Services of Apache Zookeeper, T-streams and Elasticsearch types.

 1) Set up providers.